-Filming for The Batman resumes after Robert Pattinson is cleared of Coronavirus COVID-19.After Robert Pattinson reportedly tested positive for COVID-19, Variety reports the actor can return to the movie’s U.K. set.
+Filming for Coronavirus COVID-19.After Robert Pattinson reportedly tested positive for COVID-19, Variety reports the actor can return to the movie’s U.K. set.
 “Following a hiatus for COVID 19 quarantine precautions, filming has now resumed on The Batman in the U.K.,” a Warner Bros. spokesperson confirmed to the outlet, without mentioning the leading actor by name.
 Production shut down on September 3 after Vanity Fair broke the news of Robert Pattinson’s diagnosis, starting the 14-day quarantine time required by the COVID-19 safety requirements.
 Members of the crew reportedly continued to work on other scenes of the movie during the two-week break.
 According to reports, director Matt Reeves continued to shoot select scenes with Pattinson’s stunt double.
 Warner Bros. dismissed those reports to Variety, suggesting filming stopped after September 3 as much of the cast and crew went into quarantine.
 Photographers spotted Robert Pattinson last Wednesday in London with his girlfriend, Suki Waterhouse.
 With at least 75% of the movie still waiting to be shot, the new Batman movie has a long way to go.
 Warner Bros. announced an October 1, 2021 release date.
 But, additional delays could push back the theatrical release.

 Robert Pattinson reportedly tested positive for the Coronavirus COVID-19, causing filming of The Batman to shut down days after the movie resumed production at studios in England.